4x1md/phone_rtty_interface/README.md

 ![Photo](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/pcbs_02.jpg)

 :warning: **Important Note!**
 Minimum order at the factory was 10 boards from which I need only two or three.
 As of October 12, 2017, I have seven and maybe eight boards, which I can give away.
-If you'd like to build this SWR-meter for yourself, I can send you a board.
+If you'd like to build this device for yourself, I can send you a board.
 Feel free to contact me.

 ### Populated PCB